Consumption-based Greenhouse Gas Emissions Inventory for Oregon

 In the course of evaluating the GHG reduction potential of various

-actions, it became clear that the state’s existing, conventional GHG
+actions, it became clear that the state’s existing, "in-boundary" GHG

 inventory excluded many of the emissions associated with materials,